-\$2C1.1.
-Offering, Giving, Soliciting, or Receiving a Bribe; Extortion Under Color of Official Right (a) Base Offense Level: 10 (b) Specific Offense Characteristics (1) If the offense involved more than one bribe or extortion, increase by 2 levels: (2) (If more than one applies, use the greater): (A) If the value of the payment, the benefit received or to be received in return for the payment, or the loss to the government from the offense, whichever is greatest (i) exceeded \$2,000 but did not exceed \$5,000, increase by 1 level; or (ii) exceeded \$5,000, increase by the number of levels from the table in \$2B1.1 (Theft, Property Destruction, and Fraud) corresponding to that amount.
+- "\\$2C1.1.
+Offering, Giving, Soliciting, or Receiving a Bribe; Extortion Under Color of Official Right; Fraud Involving the Deprivation of the Intangible Right to Honest Services of Public Officials; Conspiracy to Defraud by Interference with Governmental Functions - (a) Base Offense Level: - (1) 14, if the defendant was a public official; or - (2) 12, otherwise. - (b) Specific Offense Characteristics - (1) If the offense involved more than one bribe or extortion, increase by 2 levels. - (2) If the value of the payment, the benefit received or to be received in return for the payment, the value of anything obtained or to be obtained by a public official or others acting with a public official, or the loss to the government from the offense, whichever is greatest, exceeded \$5,000, increase by the number of levels from the table in §2B1.1 (Theft, Property Destruction, and Fraud) corresponding to that amount.